geo-data/cesium-terrain-server/README.md

 Executing `make docker-local` will create a docker image tagged `geodata/cesium-terrain-server:local` which when run with a bind mount to the project source directory is very handy for developing and testing.
+NOTE: for your local changes to take effect within a docker image the local changes must be committed!

 ## Issues and Contributing